‘Trusting in God; Growing in Wisdom’

 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 High-quality design and technology education makes an essential contribution to the creativity, culture, wealth, and well-being of the nation.

-The aims of Teaching Design and technology in our school are:
+The aims of teaching Design and technology in our school are:

 • develop the creative, technical, and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.